Planning your Group Visit to Barry Island

 We look forward to welcoming you to Barry Island and hope that you and your group have a great time.
 We have gathered some information that will help you plan your day with us.

 We have coach Parking at Nells Point Car Park, which is within very easy walking distance of the promenade.
-No pre-booking required. £10 per coach per day.
-If you need to make arrangements to drop off/pick up your visitors at one of the bust stops on the Island, please contact the Resort Management in advance.
+No pre-booking required. £12 per coach per day.
+If you need to make arrangements to drop off/pick up your visitors at one of the bus stops on the Island, please contact the Resort Management in advance.

 Resort Manager – Graham Hatter:

-2017 sees the grand opening of the Barry Island RNLI Visitor Centre, a must visit during your time on the Island.
+2017 saw the grand opening of the Barry Island RNLI Visitor Centre, a must visit during your time on the Island.

 Group visits to the Visitor Centre can be made by contacting the team.The RNLI are able to help with the following:

-RNLI Lifeguard operate daily monitoring of Whitmore Bay, Barry Islands’ main visitor beach from 10am to 6pm during 2017.
+RNLI Lifeguard operate daily monitoring of Whitmore Bay, Barry Island's main visitor beach from 10am to 6pm during summer months.
 Dates to be confirmed in due course.
 Their lifeguard station is highly visible along the promenade therefore please acquaint yourselves with their location and advise your group on arrival.

 Please contact Matt_Childs@rnli.org.uk with any specific requests.